-Students who voluntarily self-disclose a substance or alcohol abuse problem to a faculty member, academic advisor, Office of Student Services staff member or the Associate Dean for Academic Programs, prior to a positive drug/alcohol test result, and who are willing to enter in and complete an appropriate program of treatment may be granted a medical leave of absence while undergoing treatment.
+Students who voluntarily self-disclose a substance or alcohol misuse problem to a faculty member, academic advisor, Office of Student Services staff member or the Associate Dean for Academic Programs, prior to a positive drug/alcohol test result, and who are willing to enter in and complete an appropriate program of treatment may be granted a medical leave of absence while undergoing treatment.
 Students who are referred to drug and alcohol counseling treatment may also be referred to the Student Wellness Center.
+Faculty and staff will receive training to recognize signs of substance use and understand the appropriate reporting procedures.